INGRID: an interactive grid generator for 2D edge plasma modeling

 \subsection{INGRID parameter file}

-INGRID has been designed to be controlled from a single configuration/parameter file when operating in GUI mode.
-We have decided to use YAML formatted files for the parameter file\cite{PyYAML}.
-This YAML file is similar to the familiar Fortran namelist files due to the key-value structure it is based off of.
+We have decided to use YAML formatted files for the parameter file\cite{PyYAML} for user control INGRID in GUI mode and restoring sessions in non-interactive scripting mode.
+This YAML file is similar to the familiar Fortran namelist files due to the key-value structure it employs.
 YAML is in an easy to read format that has extensive support within Python.
 With the PyYAML library, Python reads a YAML formatted file and internally represents it as a Python dictionary.
 This allows users to model cases in the INGRID GUI and reuse a parameter file in scripting for later usage (e.g. batch grid generation).
-Some key controls within the parameter file include: EFIT file specification, specification of number of X-points, approximate coordinates of X-point(s) of interest, approximate magnetic-axis coordinates, psi level values, and target plate settings (files, transformations).
+Some key controls within the parameter file include: EFIT file specification, specification of number of X-points, approximate coordinates of X-point(s) of interest, approximate magnetic-axis coordinates, $\Psi$ level values, and target plate settings (files, transformations).
 Other controls in the parameter file include: path specification for data files, grid cell np/nr values, poloidal and radial grid transformation settings, limiter specific settings, saving/loading of Patch maps, gridue settings, and debug settings.
 This is not an exhaustive list.
 Further details can be found in INGRID's Read The Docs online documentation.